Trusted WordPress tutorials, when you need them most.

 add_filter( 'posts_where', 'wpb_password_post_filter' );

-This code simply modifies the query sent to the WordPress by using the posts_where filter.
+This code modifies the query sent to WordPress by using the posts_where filter.
 It asks WordPress to fetch all posts that do not have a password.

-Visit your website and you will see that password protected posts are no longer visible on homepage, archives, or in widgets like recent posts.
+Now, if you visit your website, you will see that password-protected posts are no longer visible on the homepage, archives, or in widgets like recent posts.

-You can still visit the post by accessing it through a direct URL to the post itself.
+Keep in mind that you can still visit the post by accessing it through a direct URL.

-The example above, hides password protected posts from all users.
-What if you ran a multi-author WordPress site and wanted protected-posts to be viewable by users with the capability to edit private posts?
+The example above hides password-protected posts from all users.
+But what if you ran a multi-author WordPress site and wanted protected posts to be viewable by users with the capability to edit private posts?

 function wpb_password_post_filter( $where = '' ) {